Toothaches can feel like a sharp sting or a dull, persistent ache, often made worse by pressure or extreme temperatures.

 2. Abscessed Tooth: A Dental Infection That Needs a Dentist ASAP

-This condition can cause sharp, throbbing pain that may radiate to the jawbone or neck.
+This infection can inflame nearby tissues, causing sharp, throbbing pain that may spread to the jaw, face, or neck.

 3. Cracked Tooth Troubles: Painful Chips and How to Treat Them